- Master's Degree Programs

 - Frequently Asked Questions (FAQs)

-The regular Master's degree (Master of Arts in Statistics) is restricted to students who are already enrolled in a Ph.D. program at the University of Michigan in Ann Arbor.
+The Master of Arts in Statistics degree program is restricted to students who are already enrolled in a Ph.D. program at the University of Michigan in Ann Arbor.
 It is a dual degree earned while a student is working towards a Ph.D. in another field, aimed at students who do a significant amount of statistics as part of their thesis research.
 It is also awarded as an embedded degree to students working towards a Ph.D. in Statistics.

 Students interested in a Master’s degree in Statistics who are not currently enrolled in a Ph.D. program at the University of Michigan, or whose Ph.D. thesis at Michigan does not involve a significant statistical component, should apply to the Master’s Program in Applied Statistics.